 /s/ Philippe Deschamps

 Philippe Deschamps

-President and Chief Executive Officer
+President, Chief Executive Officer and a

+Director

-/s/ Joyce LaViscount Joyce LaViscount
+/s/ Joyce LaViscount

-Chief Financial Officer
+Joyce LaViscount Chief Financial Officer

 A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to Helius Medical Technologies, Inc. and will be retained by Helius Medical Technologies, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.